-Ag Training Work Safety at Heights Training Course in Toowoomba and Darling Downs
+Ag Training Work Safely at Heights Training Course in Toowoomba and Darling Downs

-Unit of Competency RIIWHS204D Work Safety at Heights
+Unit of Competency RIIWHS204D Work Safely at Heights

-- Vertical reinforcing steel, the edge of a rubbish skip, a picket fence, or a stack of bricks below workers.
+- For example, vertical reinforcing steel, the edge of a rubbish skip, a picket fence, or a stack of bricks below workers.

-- Unsheeted floor bearers and joists 2 metres below workers.
+- Besides, unsheeted floor bearers and joists 2 metres below workers.

 - Work on a brittle roof

 However, there are many reasons why workers fall from heights.

 - Unprotected edges,

 Whether you have previous experience or not Ag Training’s trainers work with you to deliver the best possible result.